 Use a baby sling instead!
 Baby carriers are a great, cost-effective option, some of which last all the way from newborn right through to toddlerhood.

-One of the best benefits of babywearing for parents - it can help you form strong bonds with your baby.
+One of the best benefits of babywearing for parents is that it can help you form strong bonds with your baby.
 You'll remain with your baby constantly, allowing you to talk or sing to them all you want.

 Meanwhile, you'll constantly remain in-tune with your baby's needs.